Pickleball doubles positioning

 Positioning is not glamorous.
 Nobody posts highlight reels of standing in the right spot.
 But the players who win consistently at 3.5 and above are not winning because they have a better third-shot drop.
 They are winning because they are always already where the ball is going.

-The progression I would recommend: first, get to the kitchen line every rally.
+The progression coaches typically recommend: first, get to the kitchen line every rally.
 Second, learn to shadow your partner.
 Third, learn to take the middle.
 Fourth, learn to recover when one of you gets pulled wide.
 Once those four habits are automatic, your positioning is better than 80 percent of rec players.

 The shots will come.
 The positioning has to come first.